An Improved Composition Theorem of a Universal Relation and Most Functions via Effective Restriction: A Composition Theorem of a Universal Relation and a Multiplexor

 Before construction of the tree, we need to introduce some helpful notations.
-A trace $\Theta$ is a subset of $\{0,1\}^n$.
-Particularly, we can view every $X \in \{0,1\}^{m\times n}$ as a trace, for convenience, when the context is clear, we abuse the notation and treat $X$ as a trace set of all its distinct rows $\{x|\exists i, x =X_i\}$.
+A trace $\Psi$ is a subset of $\{0,1\}^n$.
+Particularly, we can view every $X \in \{0,1\}^{m\times n}$ as a trace, for convenience, when the context is clear, we abuse the notation and treat $X$ as a trace set of all its distinct rows $\{x\mid \exists i, x =X_i\}$.
 Let $z$ be a node at depth $d$ in the tree, from root to node $z$, its ancestors are $z_0,z_1,\ldots,z_{d-1}$.
-For every $i\in \{0,1,\ldots,d-1\}$, $z_i$ is labeled with $X_{z_i}$, treat every $X_{z_i}$ as a trace, we define $\Theta(z) = \cup_{i=0}^{d-1} X_{z_i}$.
+For every $i\in \{0,1,\ldots,d-1\}$, $z_i$ is labeled with $X_{z_i}$, treat every $X_{z_i}$ as a trace, we define $\Psi(z) = \bigcup_{i=0}^{d-1} X_{z_i}$.

-The purpose of trace is to record a set of inputs $\Theta(z)$ and all functions in $\mathcal{U}_z$ take the same value given any input in $\Theta(z)$.
-In another word, all functions in $\mathcal{U}_z$ are restricted to set $\{0,1\}^n \setminus \Theta(z)$.
-Therefore, the number of functions in $\mathcal{U}_z$ is up bounded by $2^{2^n-|\Theta(z)|}$.
-For our purpose, we need the size of $\mathcal{U}_z$ to be as small as possible thus the size of trace $\Theta(z)$ to be as large as possible.
-Given a trace $\Theta(z)$ for some node $z$, we want to choose an $X$ for node $z$ such that $|\Theta(z)\cup X| -|\Theta(z)| \geq m-c$.
+The purpose of trace is to record a set of inputs $\Psi(z)$ and all functions in $\mathcal{U}_z$ take the same value given any input in $\Psi(z)$.
+In another word, all functions in $\mathcal{U}_z$ are restricted to set $\{0,1\}^n \setminus \Psi(z)$.
+Therefore, the number of functions in $\mathcal{U}_z$ is up bounded by $2^{2^n-|\Psi(z)|}$.
+For our purpose, we need the size of $\mathcal{U}_z$ to be as small as possible thus the size of trace $\Psi(z)$ to be as large as possible.
+Given a trace $\Psi(z)$ for some node $z$, we want to choose an $X$ for node $z$ such that $|\Psi(z)\cup X| -|\Psi(z)| \geq m-c$.
 The problem is that we can not choose any $X$ freely, to make any remaining $X$ is good for our purpose, we have to remove all bad $X$s in advance.
 Let

-be the set of bad $X$s for node $z$, node $z$'s parent will take the responsibility to remove all the bad $X$s against node $z$, then any $X$ in $\mathcal{V}_z$ is good for $z$ to choose.
+be the set of bad $X$s for node $z$, the parent of node $z$ will take the responsibility to remove all the bad $X$s against node $z$, then any $X$ in $\mathcal{V}_z$ is good for $z$ to choose.